 How have you gone about establishing goals and objectives for your studies?

-Trying to find out: Ability to set goals; ability to think and plan ahead in relation to those goals
+Trying to find out: Ability to set goals; ability to think and plan ahead in relation to those goals.

 Good Answer: Good clear evidence of ability to set goals and to take action with a goal in mind.